-Amazon, Marketplace Loyalty and the New Retail Model
+Amazon, Marketplace Loyalty, and the New Retail Model

-But digital acceptance in the US retail marketplace surged dramatically during the first three months of 2020 by a growth rate of nearly 35 percent; a spike many analysts predict there’s no turning back from.
+But digital acceptance in the US retail marketplace surged dramatically during the first three months of 2020 by a growth rate of nearly 35 percent; a spike many analysts predict there may be no turning back from.
 What does this mean for Walmart?

 Walmart: The Perils of Brick and Mortar in a Digital World

-Walmart's branding has helped cultivate that appeal, portraying itself as a relatively “hometown” entity with a demeanor which borders on the downright folksy.
+Walmart's branding has only helped cultivate that appeal, portraying itself as a relatively “hometown” entity with a demeanor that borders on the downright folksy.
 But can that image survive in the decidedly global world of digital commerce?

 Success in eCommerce can be as much a question of breaking the mold as much as developing an entirely new one.
-Value for both brands and marketplaces isn't necessarily a question of price advantage.
+And the ultimate value for both brands and marketplaces isn't necessarily a question of price advantage.
 It's a question of differentiation.

 As consumers adopt the new digital retail landscape at a breathless pace, the need for distinction is critical if brands have any hope of competing.
 A company that fails to adapt to changing consumer needs will likely find itself to be an afterthought, at best.